datarhei/core-streamfile/README.md

 - `STREAMFILE_FOLDER` (default: /streamfiles)
 - `SYNC_INTERVAL_SECONDS` (default: 10)

-## Feature requests
+## Contributing

-Feel free to clone the repository and do your own customizations.
+We welcome contributions to this project.
+If you find a bug or have a suggestion for a new feature, please create an issue on the repository's issue tracker.
+If you would like to contribute code, please fork the repository and create a pull request with your changes.

-# Licence
+# License

-MIT
+This application is released under the MIT License.